 Clareʼs innovative work translates recent scientific research findings on attentional focus for direct application in professional, vocational and inclusive dance practice.
 Supported by her Eastern-movement practice, she provides mindful attention and focus strategies that harness mind, energy and effort to empower dancers, giving them the edge and the tools to enhance their own physical and mental performance and achieve their best.

 To facilitate inclusive dance practice, Clare adapts attentional focus theories as effective teaching tools to enable movement, promote creativity and restore well-being.
-She employs this approach in her Danse Senior projects at Konzert Theater Bern Dance Company and teaches it on the MAS Dance Science, Bern University, the University Diploma, ʻDance, Health & Agingʼ, University Côte dʼAzur and in RADʼs CPD module Dance for Adults and Older Learners.
+She employs this approach in her Danse Senior projects at Bern Ballet, Switzerland and teaches it on the MAS Dance Science, Bern University, the University Diploma, ʻDance, Health & Ageing, University Côte dʼAzur and in RADʼs CPD module Dance for Adults and Older Learners.

 Trained as a classical and contemporary dancer and musician, Clare began choreographing with American composer Philip Glass and was resident choreographer and director at English National Opera.
 She created productions for Lyric Opera of Chicago, Los Angeles Opera, Seattle Opera, San Francisco Opera and Ballet, Dutch National Opera and Ballet, Royal Opera House, BBC Proms and Opéra de Paris.